capri-docking/capri-docking.github.io/about/index.md

 ### Statistics

 To this day 38 CAPRI prediction Rounds were completed with a total of 121 targets.
-Results for Rounds 1-35 were presented at 6 Assessment Meetings, held in 2002, 2004, 2007, 2009, 2013, and 2016 across Europe, and in Israel and five special issues about CAPRI were published in Proteins (See [Publications](/publications/)).
+Results for Rounds 1-35 were presented at 6 Assessment Meetings, held in 2002, 2004, 2007, 2009, 2013, and 2016 across Europe, and in Israel and six special issues about CAPRI were published in Proteins (See [Publications](/publications/)).

 <figure>
     <img src="/images/capri/capri-meetings.png">